Am1rArsalan/ds-algorithms/problems/5.string/problem.md

-### Problem description
+### Problems description

-Given a string find the length of the longest substring without repeating characters
+1.Given a string find the length of the longest substring without repeating characters

+2.check string is a valid palindrome or not